sguzman/delightful-fediverse-apps/README.md

 ## Sources

-Aside from project homepages and issue trackers, and comments made on the fediverse, the [SocialWG has a list](https://www.w3.org/wiki/Socialwg/ActivityPub_network) of projects they hoped would implement ActivityPub and links to issues where it's discussed.
-Also, there is an [implementation report on ActivityPub.rocks](https://activitypub.rocks/implementation-report/). @Mayel from Social.coop created a [web spreadsheet of AP apps](https://ethercalc.org/fediverse-stacks) and their characteristics.
-More projects using AP are [profiled on We Distribute](http://wedistribute.org/) by Sean Tilley and his team.
-There are boards for discussing a range of [AP implementations on the SocialHub forum](https://socialhub.activitypub.rocks/c/software/14).
-[Alternative.to](https://alternativeto.net/list/5696/activitypub) has a list of AP servers and client apps.
-The [ActivityPub tag on GH](https://github.com/topics/activitypub) is also a way to discover projects experimenting with AP.
+Aside from project pages and issue trackers, comments made on the fediverse, the [SocialWG has a list](https://www.w3.org/wiki/Socialwg/ActivityPub_network) of projects they hoped would implement ActivityPub and links to issues where it's discussed.
+Also, there is an [implementation report on ActivityPub.rocks](https://activitypub.rocks/implementation-report/).
+There are many projects using AP [profiled on We Distribute](http://wedistribute.org/).
+There are boards for discussing a range of [implementations on the SocialHub forum](https://socialhub.activitypub.rocks/c/software/14).
+[Alternative.to](https://alternativeto.net/list/5696/activitypub) has a list of servers and client apps.
+The [ActivityPub tag on Github](https://github.com/topics/activitypub) is also a good way to discover projects experimenting with an implementation.

 ## Maintainers